CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 *The maximum allowed pressure is 72.5 PSI.
 (Source)

 Buying Zipp wheels is a status symbol since they are more expensive than many other brands.
-However, the price-value ratio is questionable.
+Furthermore, they have a lifetime warranty.
+However, their price-value ratio is still often questioned.

 Main Features